Fact-checked by the Smart Insurance 101 editorial team

 Should I buy a new term life insurance policy after my divorce even if I already have one?

 You may need an additional policy if your existing coverage was sized for a two-income household and no longer reflects your obligations as a single parent or sole mortgage holder.
-Before buying new coverage, review your current policy’s death benefit against your new financial obligations — single-income housing costs, sole custody expenses, and any court-ordered support.
-If there is a gap, supplementing with a new term policy is often more cost-effective than replacing your existing one.
+Before buying new coverage, review your current policy’s death benefit against your new financial obligations, single-income housing costs, sole custody expenses, and any court-ordered support.
+Supplementing with a new term policy is often more cost-effective than replacing your existing one entirely.
 Review our comparison of the best term life insurance companies to find competitive rates for your new coverage needs.